Thinking of selling or just planning renovations — your home’s market value matters.

 Refinance your mortgage to upgrade your home.

 Investments you make in renovating your home can add value or not.
-A professional appraiser estimates whether updates you have planned will increase the resale value of your home.
+A professional home appraiser estimates whether the updates you have planned are worthwhile.
+They show you how to find the value of your home in changing real estate markets.
 They may even suggest improvements you have not considered.

-But that’s not the only reason to spend the time (under an hour to inspect plus preparation) and money (average $300 to $700) to hire a Certified Canadian Residential Appraiser™ (CRA) or Accredited Appraiser Canadian Institute™ (AACI).
+But that’s not the only reason to spend time (under an hour to inspect plus preparation) getting appraisals.
+Here are four practical reasons to hire a Certified Canadian Residential Appraiser™ (CRA) or Accredited Appraiser Canadian Institute™ (AACI).
+Find an Ontario appraiser.

 Before you sit down with Axess Law Wills and estates lawyers to draft your last Will and testament, find out what your home is worth.
-You can make better decisions about how to divide your assets fairly if you know the current market value of property you own.
+You can make better decisions about how to divide your assets fairly by getting appraisals of the current market value of the property you own.

 Separation agreements can call on you to contribute child or spousal support (alimony).
 Proving your monthly income and expenses enables Ontario family courts to establish how much support you owe.
-When a divorce follows separation, an independent home appraisal can determine the value of your home for settlement purposes.
+When a divorce follows separation, getting appraisals can determine the value of your home for settlement purposes.

 4. Property tax assessment appeals.

 Ontario’s Municipal Act, 2001 gives you the right to file a request to appeal a local property tax assessment.
-Axess Law’s notary publics witness, sign and notarize or seal statutory declarations or affidavits you may be legally required to submit.
-A current home appraisal can help make your case.
+Axess Law’s notary public witnesses, sign, stamp, seal, or certify statutory declarations or affidavits you may be legally required to submit.
+Getting appraisals can help make your case.

 Buying a new construction home.